-The move is intended place cloud storage as a free or cheap replacement to files stored locally on your PC.
-While, the concepts interests many users, a handful of them find it quite bothering.
-Here’s a post walking you through the process of forcing Windows 10 to stop automatically saving screenshots, photos and videos to OneDrive, whenever you connect your camera or phone to your PC.
+The move is intended to place cloud storage as a free or cheap replacement for files stored locally on your PC.
+While the concepts interest many users, a handful of them find it quite bothering.
+Here’s a post walking you through the process of forcing Windows 11/10 to stop automatically saving screenshots, photos, and videos to OneDrive, whenever you connect your camera or phone to your PC.

 Stop saving screenshots to OneDrive automatically

-Locate the OneDrive icon in the Windows 10 System Tray, just move the mouse cursor there, right-click on the cloud icon and select Settings option.
+Locate the OneDrive icon in the Windows System Tray, just move the mouse cursor there, right-click on the cloud icon, and select Settings option.